Call for Papers and Submission

-We invite papers that present original work in all areas of Artificial Intelligence, either theoretical or applied.
-Canadian AI 2022 welcomes submissions on topics including (but not limited to):
+Canadian AI 2024, the 37th Canadian Conference on Artificial Intelligence, invites papers that present original work in all areas of Artificial Intelligence, either theoretical or applied.
+Topics of interest include, but are not limited to:

 - Agent Systems

 - Cognitive Models

 - Ethics in AI, AI for social good